madmann91/bvh/README.md

 Intersectors contained in the libray support linear collections of primitives (i.e. arrays/vectors), and allow permuting the primitive data in such a way that no indirection is done during traversal.
-Custom intersectors can be introduced when the primitive data is in another form, and copy is not an option (e.g. if the primitive data uses indices).
+Custom intersectors can be introduced when the primitive data is in another form (and copy is not an option, if the primitive data uses indices, for instance).

 ## Building